Unicity/Chimera/classes/Unicity/VLD/README.md

 #### Not Statements

-A `not` statement is the inverse of an `if` statement.
+A `not` statement is the inverse of an `is` statement.
 It does so by executing the designated module first before running its block.
 By default, statements in its block are executed according to the `seq` control flow.